Search

 MSE4 vs MSE

-This manual page describes the fourth version of the Massive Storage Engine in Varnish Enterprise.
+This page describes the fourth version of the Massive Storage Engine in Varnish Enterprise.

 The previous version (version 3) was released in Varnish Enterprise version 6.0.1r3.
 This version is referred to in documentation and configuration as just the Massive Storage Engine, or MSE for short.

-To ease in transitioning from the previous version, both version 3 and version 4 is shipped with Varnish Enterprise.
+To ease in transitioning from the previous version, both version 3 and version 4 are shipped with Varnish Enterprise.
 Which version is enabled depends on the configuration options given to the Varnish daemon.
-The existing version is just named MSE as before, and no additional action or configuration changes are needed to keep using that version.
+For the rest of MSE3’s life cycle, it will continue to be named MSE as before, and no additional action or configuration changes are needed to keep using that version.

 The new version 4 of the Massive Storage Engine has been consistently namespaced as MSE4 in the configuration, documentation and any identifiers visible e.g. in the Varnish counters.
 This will make it immediately apparent which version is targeted and being used.
 The two versions are furthermore mutually exclusive, and it will not be possible to run the Varnish daemon with both versions enabled at the same time.
 Trying to do so will produce an argument error when the daemon is attempted started.